How to Clean Fuel Injectors at Home

 Once the core has been removed, wrap the straw for the solvent in electrical tape until it fits snug in the tire valve stem.
 Next put the injector into the valve stem.
 After, put the straw back in the solvent can.

+Fuel injectors open only when powered.
 You will need to activate the fuel injector in order to spray a solution.
-In order to do so, you will need a battery such as a standard 9V or 12V.
+To mimic that action, use a 9V or 12V battery.
 Grab a few alligator clips and attach them to the leads on the battery.
 Now attach the other ends of the leads to the ports on the side of the fuel injector.
 This will automatically turn the injector on.

 Once the straw is connected into the opening of the fuel injector, it’s time to start spraying your solution inside.
 Hold the spray down and repeatedly tap one of the battery ports for about 60 seconds.
 Doing this will flush the fuel injector out and remove all of the residue stuck inside.